ibraheem-areeda/Learning-Journal-python/Class-01.md

 3. install packages
  now inside the environment you can install any package you need using `pip` or `yarn` its just like npm in node js (package manager)

+ 4. code
+ after you have every thing seted up you are ready to code just create a file with your project name with py extention like this `your_project_name.py` then write your logc inside of it

+ 5. run the code
+to run your code just type in the terminal `python your_project_name.py`